-“My job was to figure out how to merge the Hendersons’ Western backgrounds with an East Coast sensibility via furniture, fabrics and accessories,” says Overton.
+“My job was to figure out how to merge the Hendersons’ Western backgrounds with an East Coast sensibility via furniture, fabrics, and accessories,” says Overton.
 “I quickly learned that because they come from the West, they wanted a comfortable, relaxed décor.”
 In helping to furnish and decorate the home, she integrated favorite Denver pieces with new furnishings to create the fresh, eclectic vibe her clients envisioned.

-Meanwhile, Winters oversaw all of the paintwork.
+Meanwhile, Winters oversaw all of the paintworks.
 As Henderson explains, “Getting the right gray was really important to me.
 It had to be a true neutral—nothing too green, too blue or too purple.”
-In addition to achieving the right shade of gray, Winters painted doors throughout the home a deep black and added a faux bois finish to the chimney breast and fireplace surround in the living room.
+In addition to achieving the right shade of gray, Winters painted doors throughout the home a deep black and added faux bois finish to the chimney breast and fireplace surround in the living room.

 Overton started her work in the family room, located just off the kitchen.
 “It’s the heart of the home where everyone lives,” she says.
 The designer furnished the space with a large Duralee sectional in a cotton-linen blend and a square-shaped ottoman.
 “It instantly became a focal point with the family gathered around it,” she adds of the Hickory Chair piece.

 Overton also played with dashes of warm color to balance the cool neutrals.
-In the family room, she interjected canary yellow accents in throw pillows, artwork and a Lucite-and-leather desk chair; in the adjacent foyer, she favored touches of crisp apple green.
+In the family room, she interjected canary yellow accents in throw pillows, artwork, and a Lucite-and-leather desk chair; in the adjacent foyer, she favored touches of crisp apple green.

 In the sunroom, a vintage wingback chair—white-lacquered and reupholstered—was paired with a cream linen sofa.
 “My clients love the natural feel of linen,” Overton observes.
 “They also love the fact that it looks comfortable and relaxing—again bringing in that Western ease to the décor.”
 Azure Murano table lamps appear to float on the sunroom’s glass side tables.

 The adjacent living room balances the sunroom’s lightness and brightness with a moodier, sophisticated palette of layered grays, including a charcoal-hued velvet loveseat.
-The space is home to a curved 1930s armchair that belonged to Emily Henderson’s grandmother.
+Space is home to a curved 1930s armchair that belonged to Emily Henderson’s grandmother.
 Overton had the piece duplicated by Richmond-based Harrison Higgins to create a pair, then covered both in Fortuny silk, resulting in instant heirlooms.
 The silk’s petite geometric pattern, along with gold accents, lends the room a Deco vibe.